-See, both in war and business, strategy and tactics are not at odds with one another… They’re on the same team.
+In war and business, strategy and tactics are not at odds with one another– they’re on the same team.

 Strategy determines your long-term goals and how you plan to achieve them.
-Put differently, your strategy gives you the path toward achieving your company’s goals and missions.
-Some of the top characteristics of strategic plans are:
+Put differently; your strategy gives you the path toward achieving your company’s goals and missions.
+Some of the principal characteristics of the strategic planning process are:

 - Usually long-term – 3-5 years out

 - Stable and don’t change much

 Tactics are more concrete than strategy and are often oriented toward smaller steps and shorter time frames.
 They involve resources, specific plans, best practices, and more.

 These plans break up the goals you set in your strategic management objectives into workable tasks.

 - Explain how you’re going to reach the strategic plan goals